henryhe320/LordOfTheRingsReference/README.md

 # LordOfTheRingsReference

-Returns the Boolean value of the statement “the maze is navigable, having a legal travel path that is continuous from start point to existing treasure”
+Returns the Boolean value of the statement “the maze is navigable, having a legal travel path that is continuous from explorer's current position to treasure”

 ## personnel
 Henry He and Xiaoke Luo